panjan/blog/_drafts/heater.md

 - needle nose pliers for manipulating cables (optional)
 - USB to serial converter and jumpers for flashing the Sonoff (optional)

-## Check the Power Rating
+### Check the Power Rating

 Before we start, we need to check the power rating of our heater.
 It must be lower than the one of the Sonoff.
 Otherwise, we would be risking fire and electrocution.

 Take a look at the Sonoff.
 Depending on which Sonoff version you have, it should say something like `Maxload: 250V 16A` on the box.
 Use a multimeter to check the voltage of your wall outlet.
 There are plenty of [tutorials on YouTube](https://www.youtube.com/results?search_query=multimeter+wall+outlet).
-In my country, we should get 230V and I measured 232V.
-That's within the 250V limit.
+In my country, we should get 230 V and I measured 232 V. That's within the 250 V limit.

 Now let's check the current.
-It must be under 16A.
-My heater has a sticker on the side which says 3000W.
-But how do we know how many amps?
-Use [the power law `P = IV`](https://en.wikipedia.org/wiki/Electric_power).
+It must be under 16 A. My heater has a sticker on the side which says 3000 W. But how do we know how many amps?
+We'll use [the power law `P = IV`](https://en.wikipedia.org/wiki/Electric_power) (power = current * voltage).

 ```
-I = P/V = 3000W / 230V = 13,04A < 16A
+I = P/V = 3000 (W) / 230 (V) = 13,04 A < 16 A
 ```

-We're within the 16A limit.
+We're within the 16 A limit.
 The last thing we need to calculate to avoid serious danger is wire size.
-In the [table of wire sizes](https://en.wikipedia.org/wiki/American_wire_gauge) we can see that for our 13A, a 16AWG wire (1.31mm2) is sufficient.
-However, it is a good practice to use a thicker wire, so we'll use a 15AWG (or 1.5mm2 for us Europians).
+In the [table of wire sizes](https://en.wikipedia.org/wiki/American_wire_gauge) we can see that for our 13 A current, a 16 AWG wire (1.31mm2) is sufficient.
+However, it is a good practice to use a thicker wire, so we'll go with 15 AWG (or 1.5mm2 for us Europians).
 Don't hesitate to use a thick wire even for less powerful heatings.
 As our wire is very short, it won't cause a substantial power loss.

 If you are unsure about any of the calculations, ask in the electronics store or call an electrician to help you.

-## Test the Sonoff
+### Test the Sonoff

 Connect your 3 core wire with a plug to the Sonoff (with the plug disconnected of course).
 Follow the diagram on the box.
 L stands for line, N is neutral and E is earth ground.
 In my case, the wires are brown, blue and yellow-green respectively.
 The colours might vary in different areas.